 How do I take care of my dental bridge?

 Bridges do not require a lot of additional care.
 As long as you are implementing great brushing and flossing techniques, your bridge will last a long time.
 Be sure to floss underneath the ‘false’ tooth in order to keep the bridge area clean.
 Your dentist and dental hygienist will go over care instructions at your next appointment.

-Your bridge may last around 10 to 15 years, or even longer.
-Bridges durable and will last a long before you have to replace it.
-You might need to replace a bridge sooner of you are experiencing gum pain, gum infections around the bridge, and toothaches on the anchor teeth.
+Your bridge may last around 10 to 15 years or even longer.
+Bridges are durable and will last a long before you have to replace it.
+You might need to replace a bridge sooner if you are experiencing gum pain, gum infections around the bridge, and toothaches on the anchor teeth.

 Can I take my dental bridge out anytime?

 No. A traditional dental bridge attaches to your teeth and mouth.
 You cannot make adjustments without involving your dentist.
 If you are looking for a removable option, consider dentures.